MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-shift-based-access-flw.md

   - Microsoft Teams
 ---

-# Manage shift-based access for FirstLine Workers in Teams
+# Manage shift-based access for Firstline Workers in Teams

 > [!IMPORTANT]
 > Effective June 30, 2020, Microsoft StaffHub has been retired.
 We’re building StaffHub capabilities into Microsoft Teams.
 Today, Teams includes the Shifts app for schedule management and additional capabilities will roll out over time.
 StaffHub stopped working for all users on June 30, 2020.
 Anyone who tries to open StaffHub is shown a message directing them to download Teams.
 To learn more, see [Microsoft StaffHub has been retired](microsoft-staffhub-to-be-retired.md).